jinfwhuang/playmono-public/README.md

 ## Bonus features
-- Use [rule_gitops](https://github.com/adobe/rules_gitops) to connect docker images and deployment files.
+- [rule_gitops](https://github.com/adobe/rules_gitops) is used to connect docker images and deployment files.
 See an [example](deployment/helloworld/README.md) of deployment.

 ## Fun next steps to add: